Blendify/blender-manual/blender_docs/manual/modeling/surfaces/editing.rst

 Just like :ref:`curves <modeling-curves-joining-segments>`, merging two surfaces requires that a single edge, a border row of control points, from two separate surfaces are selected.
 This means that the surfaces must be part of the same object.
-For example, you can't join two surfaces while in *Object Mode* - but you can of course, as with any objects of the same type, join two or more *Surface* objects into one object :kbd:`Ctrl-J` - they just won't be "linked" or merged in a single one...
+For example, you cannot join two surfaces while in *Object Mode* - but you can of course, as with any objects of the same type, join two or more *Surface* objects into one object :kbd:`Ctrl-J` - they just won't be "linked" or merged in a single one...
 Yes, it's a bit confusing!